bounce-tech/bounce-data/README.md

 **Response Data:**

-- `tradedLts`: Array of unique leveraged token addresses that the user has received transfers for
+- Array of unique leveraged token addresses that the user has received transfers for

 **Example Request:**